 - Now, the next step is to subtract 26 from 170, which gives us 144 PSI.

 - So then, 144 PSI is the lowest possible compression reading that any one of the rest of the engine cylinders can have.
 Any compression reading below this and that engine cylinder will misfire.

-To better explain the math, let's say that I got the following compression test results:
+To make better sense of the above calculation, let's say that my 1.6L Toyota produced the following compression test results:

 - Cylinder #1 175 PSI.

 - Cylinder #3 160 PSI.

 - Cylinder #4 110 PSI.

 The next step is to do the math: 175 x 0.15= 26, 175-26= 149.
 So, now I know that cylinder #4 is the one causing the misfire!!